HappyHackingSpace/git-reads/README.md

 - Uses Octokit SDK for authenticated GitHub API requests
 - Fetches README content via repository API endpoint
 - Falls back to base64 decoding if raw URL unavailable

-## Deployment

-### Vercel (Recommended)

-1. Connect your GitHub repository to [Vercel](https://vercel.com)
-2. Add `VITE_GITHUB_TOKEN` to environment variables in project settings
-3. Deploy automatically on every push to main branch

-The app will automatically rebuild when the source repository is updated, ensuring users always see the latest content.

-### Other Platforms

-The project can be deployed to any static hosting service:

-- **Netlify**: Connect GitHub repo and add environment variables
-- **GitHub Pages**: Use GitHub Actions for automated deployment
-- **Cloudflare Pages**: Similar setup to Vercel

 ## License